STARS: Crafting White Papers for Change

 In this Journey, Fellows from STARS Citywide Girls Initiative partner organizations engage in a youth-led writing and advocacy experience that empowers them to turn their experiences into policy-focused narratives.
 Through in-person and virtual sessions, participants learn to research, write, and collaborate on a White Paper that amplifies youth voices across New York City and advocates for increased support, funding, and policy improvements for youth programs.
 The Journey builds communication, leadership, and advocacy skills, culminating in a youth-authored White Paper presented to a City Council Member as a public call to action.

-Express your interest in a Journey by filling out the form below.
+Though Spring 2026 enrollment is not currently open, you may express your interest for a Journey by filling out the form below.

-You may also sign up for Mentorship on Demand at any time.
+You may also sign up for Mentorship on Demand and/or membership at any time.

 Learning Objectives